Attempts to overturn the 2020 United States presidential election: Before the Capitol attack

 Multiple media outlets (Note: The outlets are The Atlantic, Bloomberg News, The Economist, The Financial Times, The Guardian, The Intelligencer, The Nation, The New Yorker, The New York Times, Salon, The San Francisco Chronicle, The Washington Post, and Vanity Fair) characterized the efforts as an attempted coup.
 A number of scholars and pundits preferred to use the more precise term autocoup.
+Academic debate exists about whether or not to characterize the event as a coup or attempted coup of some sort.

 On November 14, Jonathan Powell argued that any illegal or unconstitutional attempts to overturn the results would make it a coup.
 On December 7, Daniel Drezner argued that violence would be necessary for the coup definition to be met.
 When news broke about Trump's December 27, 2020 call with Rosen telling the Justice Department to say the election was "corrupt and leave the rest to me", Ari Melber on MSNBC described Trump's activities up through that time as a soft coup.
 On a January 4, 2021 podcast, Steve Bannon, while discussing the planning for the upcoming events and speech by Trump on January 6 at The Ellipse, said: "Live from our nation's capital, you're in the field headquarters of one of the small divisions of the bloodless coup".

 According to a July 2021 book by Washington Post reporters Philip Rucker and Carol Leonnig, during the weeks following the election, Chairman of the Joint Chiefs of Staff Mark Milley became concerned that Trump was preparing to stage a coup, and held informal discussions with his deputies about possible ways to thwart it, telling associates: "They may try, but they're not going to fucking succeed.
 You can't do this without the military.
 You can't do this without the CIA and the FBI.
 We're the guys with the guns."
 The book also quoted Milley saying: "This is a Reichstag moment.
 The gospel of the Führer."
 Milley reportedly told police and military officials preparing to secure Joe Biden's presidential inauguration: "Everyone in this room, whether you're a cop, whether you're a soldier, we're going to stop these guys to make sure we have a peaceful transfer of power.
 We're going to put a ring of steel around this city and the Nazis aren't getting in."
 The book also stated that a friend told Milley they were concerned that Trump's allies were attempting to "overturn the government".